 Microwave comparison: Smeg vs Kmart

 You may think a cheap and cheerful Kmart product could never measure up to a high-end European brand such as Smeg, but when we looked at these models in the lab, the Kmart came out on top.

-In fact, despite the 27-litre, 1000-watt Smeg costing more than five times as much, the 25-litre, 900-watt Kmart scored higher for both performance and ease of use.
+In fact, despite the 27-litre, 1000-watt Smeg costing nearly four times as much, the 25-litre, 900-watt Kmart scored higher for both performance and ease of use.